jieun-b/portrait-eval-pipeline/README.md

-# 🧑‍🎨 Portrait Animation Evaluation
+# 🧑‍🎨 portrait-eval-pipeline

-This repository provides a unified evaluation pipeline for comparing multiple portrait animation models under consistent settings.
+This repository provides a **custom evaluation pipeline** to compare a diffusion-based portrait animation model with several prior baselines under consistent settings.

+> 📌 *This project was implemented by [jieun-b] to automate and unify inference and evaluation for diffusion-based portrait animation research.*

 ## 🛠️ Build Environment